Setup

 • Member/Role will appear in area #2 of photo above

-Remove Members/Roles to a Staff Team
+Remove Members / Roles from a Staff Team

 • Select the team in which you wish to remove the members/roles (#1)